rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    A weak Copeland ranking

-A similar ranking-by-scoring rule is provided by the :py:class:`linearOrders.PolarisedBachetRanking` class.
+A similar ranking-by-scoring rule is provided by the :py:class:`linearOrders.BachetRanking` class.

 The polarised *Bachet* ranking
 ``````````````````````````````